-Critical Analyses: 60% (600 points)
+Critical Responses: 60% (600 points)

-Four 1,500 word critical analyses: The structure and content of the critical analyses (worth 150 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
+Ten 600-word (approximately 2.5 pages) critical analyses: The structure and content of the critical analyses (worth 60 points each) will be taught in class, both explicitly and organically as a result of our classroom discussions about the stories we read.
 The analyses will be evaluated based on the following criteria: demonstrated reading of the stories/chapters; critical thinking; depth of analysis; engagement with the discussion of craft.
-Your analytical and critical skills are expected to improve over the course of the semester, both through practice and in response to my written feedback.
+Your analytical and critical skills are expected to improve over the course of the semester, both through practice and in response to my feedback.
+You will read part or all of your critical response, every class, and must come to class with enough hard copies for everyone.

-My goal is that your analyses achieve the following:
+My goal is that your critical responses achieve the following:

-- 1. Make a claim about our reading based on Stern's/Prose's ideas or those we discussed in class. - 2.
+- 1. Make a claim about our reading based on Stern's ideas or those we discussed in class.
+This claim should attempt to get at the source of the author's achievement through a discussion of craft (choices the author has made in the telling of the story). - 2.
 Provide textual support for your claim from the story being discussed.
 Point to the specific words in the text of the stories that made you think what you thought and that support and prove your point. - 3.
 Provide analysis of your claim and the text.
 Answer the question "so what?"
 What does this mean within the context of the work as a whole?
 How does this section contribute to the author's overall intent?

 (Please avoid "rating" the stories with remarks of taste, such as "I hated this" or "I liked this."
-We will work during the semester to develop your ability to talk about fiction, but please keep in mind that these are published, professional writers, meaning whether you enjoyed their writing or not, they have something to teach you about the practice and art of the written word.
-Which is not to say they are gods!
-Or infallible!
-Or that you must worship at the altar of their prose or their ideas!)
+We will work during the semester to develop your ability to talk about fiction, but please keep in mind that these are published, professional writers, meaning whether you enjoyed their writing or not, they probably have something to teach you about the practice and art of the written word.)

-Rubric of Evaluation for Reading Responses
+Rubric of Evaluation for Critical Responses